woocommerce/woocommerce-ios/docs/HARDWARE.md

 ## Model objects

 * CardReader: Models a Card Reader.
 This is the public struct that clients of Hardware are expected to consume.
 CardReader is meant to be inmutable.
+* CardReaderEvent: An event emitted by a connected reader.
-* CardReaderEvent: The possible events emitted by a connected reader.
+* CardReaderEventType: The types of events emitted by a connected reader.
 * CardReaderServiceDiscoveryStatus: Models the discovery status of a Card Reader Service.
 * CardReaderServiceStatus: Models the status of a Card Reader Service.
 * CardReaderType: Indicates if a reader is meant to be used handheld or as a countertop device.